vitalets/clockface/README.md

 # Clockface
 Clock-like timepicker for Twitter Bootstrap.

-## Demo & Download
+## Demo, Docs and Download
 See **http://vitalets.github.com/clockface**

 ## Contribution
-Your support is appreciated!
+Your support is appreciated.
 Please make pull requests on <code>dev</code> branch.
 Thank you!

 ## License